libktx/ktx/async/README.md

     directly in the coroutine block on the main rendering thread - using it in asynchronous actions executed on different threads yields undefined behavior.
 - `asynchronous`: performs an operation on a different thread using `AsyncExecutor`, resuming coroutine with its result.
-    Context must have been initialized with a non-zero and non-negative amount of threads in order to use this method.
+    If an `AsyncExecutor` is not passed as a parameter, context's default executor will be used instead.
+Note that context must have been initialized with a non-zero and non-negative amount of threads in order to use this method with default executor.
 - `httpRequest`: wraps around `Gdx.net` API, allowing to perform suspending HTTP requests that resume once the response is received.